energywebfoundation/ssi/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 This is used to require that the presented credential be of type "PermanentResidentCard".
 For further documentation regarding the `presentationDefinition`, can be seen [here](../exchanges.md#presentation-definition-queries)

+In order to test the notification functionality, you can use the "[webhook.site](https://webhook.site/)".
+This is a free website which allows you to view and debug callback/webhook HTTP POST requests.
+With this service, requests are saved to a dedicated location for later review.
+Please only use this service for this tutorial (or other non-production applications).

+To use the webhook.site service with this tutorial, use a dedicated endpoint url generated for you after entering the site.
+It should looke similar to `https://webhook.site/efb19fb8-2579-4e1b-8614-d5a03edaaa7a` Copy this URL, including the domain, into the exchange definition below.

 ```json
 {